Are You Getting the Most Out of Your Online Makeup Training?

 Trying out new looks is one of the most creatively satisfying parts of being a makeup artist.
 But holding a foundation brush to a complete stranger is a very different experience than applying your own makeup.

-You should become comfortable working on others – gain experience with as many new people as you can.
+You should become comfortable working on others.
+Gain experience with as many new people as you can.
 The world is a diverse place, so embrace the opportunity to work with different facial features.
-And remember!
 Showing off your diverse skill set is great for your portfolio!

 Welcome constructive criticism

 Look to your instructor as a mentor.
-Master makeup artists, QC tutors are in the unique position of being able to provide you with one to one insight – it’s not every day that you can have an expert review your work.
+As master makeup artists, QC tutors are in the unique position of being able to provide you with one-on-one feedback.
+It’s not every day that you can have an expert review your work.
 Although sometimes criticism may feel like a huge blow to the ego, any feedback is meant to be a positive thing.

 Ultimately, if you really listen to what your tutor has to say, you’ll understand that improving your skills will help transform you into the best makeup artist you can be.

 Once you are at ease working with different subjects, be prepared to step outside of your comfort zone once again!
 Tackle whatever makeup technique you may find difficult head on!
 This means practicing different makeup looks even if it’s not to pass an assignment.
 If adapting color theory isn’t your strong suit, then all the more reason to try it out on different skin tones—again and again, and again.

 Mastering a personally challenging skill is as much as about mindset as it is about application.
 You don’t have to love every different sort of makeup technique ever, but you should be willing to try it out.